History of brewing in Rochester, New York: Pre-prohibition

+Maps of Brewery Locations

 Post-prohibition

 There were at least seven breweries operating in Rochester as the 18th amendment ended production of most alcohol.
 Some successfully converted to other industries.
-Bartholomay, for example, converted to dairy production.
+Bartholomay, for example, converted to dairy production, introducing Bartholomay Quality Ice Cream in July 1919.
 The American Brewing Company changed its name to Rochester Food Products Corporation and sold malt extract, apple cider, vinegar, and Rochester Special “near beer,” a legal product that contained less than 0.05% alcohol.